Pitfalls of Passing Stock to Children

-These days I encourage owners to hit the pause button as the consider kids to children of company stock—especially if they are not employees or if their character is untested.
+These days I encourage owners to hit the pause button as they consider gifts to children of company stock—especially if the children are not employees or if their character is untested.

 It is far better to be slow to transfer then to have to figure out whether you can unwind an unwise transfer.